the-virtual-brain/tvb-root/tvb_documentation/manuals/UserGuide/Complete_Dataset_Description.rst

   one for vertices, and one for triangles.
 Tha latter is an array with triplets of indices into the first array of vertices.
 So, basically a surface mesh is given by a set of vertices (triplets (x,y,z) defining the location of those vertices).
-And alternatively, the mesh can be represented by triagle arrays which are indices into the vertex arrays; three indices for each triangle.
+And alternatively, the mesh can be represented by triangle arrays which are indices into the vertex arrays; three indices for each triangle.

   Then there are other 'attributes' that can be derived from these two main